Gender Dynamics and Homophily in a Social Network of LLM Agents

 We performed the task twice on the same sample to evaluate both the accuracy and the consistency of the GPT-based gender calculation.
 The accuracy results from the first and second runs are summarised in Table~\ref{tab:gender_classification_results}.
 Consistency was also assessed in two ways.
 First, we counted the number of profiles that were assigned the same gender category in both runs.
 Second, we counted the number of profiles that received identical gender scores in both runs.

 From Table~\ref{tab:gender_classification_results}, we observe that the model achieved an overall accuracy of 0.84 in both runs.
 For consistency, we found that 97.4\% of profiles (974 out of 1000) were assigned the same gender category in both runs, and 85.4\% (854 out of 1000) received the same gender score.
-These results highlight the robustness of the model in consistently identifying gender across multiple runs.
+These results highlight the model's robustness in consistently identifying gender across multiple runs.